cesareressa/data_analysis/README.md

 ## Data analysis assignment

-- If interested in the approach on how the insights have been generated, please check the Jupyter Notebook: data_analysis.ipynb.
-The notebook inclused all the functions present in the utils file, too.
+- Please check the Jupyter Notebook: `data_analysis.ipynb` if interested in the approach.
+A procedural approach has been used (i.e., one block follows the next one).

+- `requirements.txt` lists all the packages and dependencies used for the assignment.